 - The rescued ‘little black girl’, Sarah Roby, who Mary Moffat saved from infanticide, later becomes a sort of servant, and is unsurprisingly resentful, badly behaved, but also at times good.
 The signs from later letters elsewhere is that, after a much troubled period, Sarah ‘settled down’.

-- Regarding the letters written to daughter Jane at school, she could be any age (but is just 7 at their start), apart from comments about Mary Moffat missing her and her sister Bessie.
+- Regarding the letters written to daughter Jane at school, she could be any age (although she is just 7 at their start), apart from comments about Mary Moffat missing her and her sister Bessie.
 This can be quite startling regarding some content.

 - All the Moffat children were expected to be useful, and had been given ‘opportunity’, so the letters emphasise that they must train to do productive things.
 The work of Mary and Ann at the Kuruman station is discussed, later involving Bessie, aka Betsy, while Jane was still teacher training in Britain.

-- There is a clear sense of Mary Moffat’s disapproval regarding how David Livingstone behaved regarding his wife Mary and his children.
-Rather stiffly, and perhaps overly formally, in some letters she expresses approval of his missionary activities, but elsewhere conveys her sense of disapproval and indeed outrage about his conduct of family life and responsibilities.
+- There is a clear sense of Mary Moffat’s disapproval regarding how David Livingstone behaved towards his wife Mary and his children.
+Rather stiffly, and perhaps overly formally, in some letters she expresses approval of his missionary activities, but elsewhere conveys a sense of disapproval and indeed outrage about his conduct of family life and responsibilities.

-- There are connections shown between the Moffats and others at Kuruman, the wider missionary presence in southern Africa, evangelical circles in Britain, and also at a more humdrum level between the Moffats and some of the letter-writers represented elsewhere in the WWW corpus, including people the Moffats had little time or respect for, such as Gottlob Schreiner, and the Reads father and son.
+- There are connections shown between the Moffats and others at Kuruman, the wider missionary presence in southern Africa, evangelical circles in Britain, and also at a more humdrum level between the Moffats and some of the letter-writers represented elsewhere in the WWW corpus.
+This latter group includes people the Moffats had little time or respect for, such as Gottlob Schreiner, and the James Reads father and son.